-Sherman Wilcox is Professor and Chair, Department of Linguistics, University of New Mexico, Albuquerque, NM.
+Sherman Wilcox is a professor and chair of the Department of Linguistics at the University of New Mexico in Albuquerque, NM.

-Phyllis Perrin Wilcox is Professor, Department of Linguistics and Director, baccalaureate degree in Signed Language Interpreting, University of New Mexico, Albuquerque, NM.
+Phyllis Perrin Wilcox is a professor in the Department of Linguistics and director of the baccalaureate degree in Signed Language Interpreting at the University of New Mexico in Albuquerque, NM.

 To order by mail, print our Order Form or call: